oracle-livelabs/em-omc/enterprise-manager/emcc/em-dblm-update-compliance/em-dblm-update-compliance.md

     Click on 'Close'

-11. Let us select **Violations** tab, you'll find the table with comprehensive details for each rule violations for the target and severity of the violation.
+11. Let us select **Violations** tab.

+    This table provides comprehensive details for each rule, target name, applicable pluggable database, and violation severity with keywords.

+    You can select an individual violation to view its detailed statement and recommended actions for quick remediation.

     ![Validate CIS ](images/cis-compliance-pdb-violations.png " ")